curran/Code-Hub/README.md

  - [The NPM Registry](http://search.npmjs.org/) - The registry of packages for [Node Package Manager](http://npmjs.org/).
 This is a global repository of public packages for [Node.js](http://nodejs.org/).
 Packages can be published here by anyone, and installed by anyone once published, using the `npm` command line tool.
 NPM has support for dependency management.
  - [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1.1) and [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) - These are two API definitions for defining JavaScript modules.
 CommonJS uses a synchronous call to inject dependencies, whereas AMD uses an asynchronous call.
 CommonJS has a concise syntax, but AMD is more flexible for browser-side code, as resources can be required asynchronously.

 No project we found combines Web-based code editing with a repository of public modules and dependency management for browser-side applications.
-ProcessingDB fills this gap, allowing users to conduct the software development process entirely within a Web browser, and providing the basis for a generative technology in which an ecosystem of public modules can emerge (imagine a "Wikipedia of Algorithms" topped with a "YouTube of interactive graphics applications").
+CodeHub fills this gap, allowing users to conduct the software development process entirely within a Web browser, and providing the basis for a generative technology in which an ecosystem of public modules can emerge (imagine a "Wikipedia of Algorithms" topped with a "YouTube of interactive graphics applications").

-## Using ProcessingDB
+## Using CodeHub
-ProcessingDB is live at [processingdb.org](http://www.processingdb.org/docs), running on a RackSpace cloud Ubuntu machine.
-On that page you will find documentation for the concepts in ProcessingDB.
+CodeHub is live at [processingdb.org](http://www.processingdb.org/docs), running on a RackSpace cloud Ubuntu machine.
+On that page you will find documentation for the concepts in CodeHub.

-ProcessingDB has two views, the editor view and the script list:
+CodeHub has two views, the editor view and the script list:
  - [New Script](http://processingdb.org/edit) - This page is a blank slate for creating new scripts (this is the editor view for a new script).
-To create a new script, write code in this page for either a module, template or app using the appropriate ProcessingDB directives and hit "Save".
+To create a new script, write code in this page for either a module, template or app using the appropriate CodeHub directives and hit "Save".
 This will save the script and redirect you to the editor page for the newly created script.
  - In the Editor view for any saved script, when you click "Save", a new revision for that script will be created and you will be redirected to the edit page for that new revision (notice the last part of the URL change).
  - In the editor view for saved apps or modules, links are provided to dependencies in the lower left
    - For example, if the module `foo` contains the code `require('bar')`, then in the editor view for `foo`, there will be a link to the editor view of the latest version of the module `bar`.